-Mondays, some love them and others hate them but as a starting point for the week, every successful woman makes the most of them.
+Mondays, some love them, and others hate them, but as a starting point for the week, every successful woman makes the most of them.
 It can be intimidating staring down the barrel of a week of work and goals that you have lined up with no idea how to accomplish them, but you should use Mondays for preparation first and foremost.
-Trust me, it will set you up for the whole week!
-Here are the 5 key things successful women do to make the most of a Monday.
+Trust me; it will set you up for the whole week!
+Here are the five key things successful women do to make the most of a Monday.

 1. Set Clear Intentions

-You should set out what definitely has to be done, e.g. any deadlines or essential dates that can’t be missed and immediate work relating to this.
-Then you have the work that you would really like to finish this week which is what you will pick up after a high-priority task.
-Lastly, add in two or three items that help you long term, whether it’s that article you’ve been meaning to read or starting the course that will help set up your business.
+You should set out what has to get done, e.g., any deadlines or essential dates that can’t be missed and immediate work relating to this.
+Then you have the job that you would like to finish this week which is what you will pick up after a high-priority task.
+Lastly, add on two or three items that help you long term, whether it’s that article you’ve been meaning to read or starting the course that will help set up your business.
 Spend your Mondays short and long-term planning so that you have clear intentions of how you can kill it this week.

 The best thing to do is choose a club, social activity or an accountability partner for the gym who you cannot let down, even when life is getting in the way.